sagemath/trac_to_gh/Issue 8766.md

 # Issue 8766: document the _iadd_ and _imul_ special integer.pyx methods, which mutate self

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8766

 Original creator: was